gemseo/gemseo/docs/interface/study_analysis.md

 ## Coupling study analysis

-The [CouplingStudyAnalysis][gemseo.utils.study_analyses.coupling_study_analysis.CouplingStudyAnalysis] helps the user to check the couplings between various disciplines.
+The [CouplingStudyAnalysis][gemseo.util.study_analysis.coupling_study_analysis.CouplingStudyAnalysis] helps the user to check the couplings between various disciplines.

 The user only has to fill an Excel file with one worksheet per